-- St Michael's School expect all staff to treat information they receive about a children and young people in a discreet and confidential manner.
-Confidential information should never be used casually in conversation or shared with any person other than a 'need to know basis'. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies.
-St Michael's School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2021. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- St James CE Primary expect all staff to treat information they receive about a children and young people in a discreet and confidential manner.
+Confidential information should never be used casually in conversation or shared with any person other than a 'need to know basis'. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies St James CE Primary recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2021. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail - St Michael's School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
-Her name is Ms Joanne Marsh (jmarsh@st-michaels.medway.sch.uk)

-All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail - Medway Anglican Schools Trust has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements.
+Helen Reardon is the DPO and can be contacted by email rearh001@mastacademy.co.uk or by phone 01634230998 - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
 In accordance with statuary requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.